Preschool, Synagogue and Temple Staff

 Procedures for dropping off and picking up

-- Children should enter the building through main classroom door (Temple Emmanuel); or the main building door (Beth Israel).
+- Children should enter the building through main classroom door (lower level at Temple Emanuel) through the carpool lane.
 You may walk your child in, or if a teacher is at the door, allow the child to walk in by him or herself.

 - Parents walking their child in or out should park in the main park area.